-As Christians, how do we examine ourselves?
+As born of God (born again) Christians, how do we examine ourselves?
 Do we get up close to a mirror and see what we can find?
+Do we book ourselves into hospital and have a body scan or do we visit a shrink!
 If you were challenged with the question: Have you examined yourself lately to see if you are a Christian or not, what would you say to them in reply?
-I know what I would say, but would you know what to say?
-Would you even know how to examine yourself to see if you are in the faith or not?
+I know what I would say, but would YOU know what to say?
+Would you even know how to examine yourself to see if you are in The Faith or not?
 What was Paul on about with all this self-examination stuff anyway?

-I don’t usually make use of my preamble in the main body of the text of my articles, but the questions within it are so pertinent that I thought it would be a waste to leave them out.
-SO how do Christians examine themselves and prove themselves, no less, in order to see if they are in The Faith?
+I don’t usually make use of my preamble in the main body of the text of my articles, but the questions within it are so pertinent I thought it would be a waste to leave them out.
+SO how do born of God (born again) Christians examine themselves and prove themselves, no less, in order to see, or even know, that they are in The Faith?
 Here is the verse of Holy Scripture in question:

-2 Cor 13:5 (KJV) Examine yourselves, whether ye be in the faith; prove your own selves.
+2 Corinthians 13:5 (KJV) Examine yourselves, whether ye be in The Faith; prove your own selves.
 Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?
+(Emphasis mine)

-2 Cor 13:1 (KJV) This is the third time I am coming to you.
+2 Corinthians 13:1 (KJV) This is the third time I am coming to you.
 In the mouth of two or three witnesses shall every word be established.
+(Emphasis mine)

 First off, we can see there were other problems with this Church; it was a hot bed of general unchristian behaviour and dissension including repetitive lascivious sins not repented of:

-2 Cor 12:21 (KJV) And lest, when I come again, my God will humble me among you, and that I shall bewail many which have sinned already, and have not repented of the uncleanness and fornication and lasciviousness which they have committed.
+2 Corinthians 12:21 (KJV) And lest, when I come again, my God will humble me among you, and that I shall bewail many which have sinned already, and have not repented of the uncleanness and fornication and lasciviousness which they have committed.
+(Emphasis mine)

 Here we can plainly see the problems Paul was having with these Church members and continuing in Chapter 13 I will copy here the first four verses from the Amplified Bible rather than the KJV:

 Getting back to those Corinthian Church members, we can now see their problem in a true light.
-Paul is saying to them: “Look, is Yashua Anointed (The Lord Jesus Christ) in you or not in you?
+Paul is saying to them: “Look, is Yashua Messiah (The Lord Jesus Christ) in you or not in you?
 If He is, then you won’t want to be doing what you are doing, your desire will be not to do what you are doing.
-On the other hand if your desire is to continue without a thought in your dissolute sinful lifestyles then Yashua Anointed cannot be in you and you are reprobates.
+On the other hand if your desire is to continue without a thought in your dissolute sinful lifestyles then Yashua Messiah cannot be in you and you are most assuredly reprobates.

-To sum up then, we can now see that self-examination has nothing to do with self-improvement or spiritual exercises.
+To sum up then, we can now see that self-examination has nothing to do with looking in mirrors, self-improvement or ‘spiritual exercises’.
 Self-improvement is of the self – period.
-Real self-examination, on the other hand, for a Christian, means only one thing; to see if Yashua Anointed (The Lord Jesus Christ) is in you or not in you.
-You are either Born of God (Born Again) or you are not Born of God (Born Again).
+Real self-examination, on the other hand, for a born of God (born again) Christian, means only one thing; to see if Yashua Messiah (The Lord Jesus Christ) is in you or not in you.
+You are either born of God (born again) or you are not born of God (born again).
 If you have an innate desire to do what He would love you to do – even if you fall at the first hurdle or six, then you have examined yourself and you are not a reprobate – it’s as simple as that.
 All you have to do is just keep on believing and trusting in Him:

 1 John 3:3 (KJV) And every man that hath this hope in Him purifieth himself, even as He is pure.

-There it is, and it cannot be any plainer than that for if you keep your hope in Him (not hope in your mickey mouse spiritual exercises) you will be as pure as Yashua Anointed.
+There it is, and it cannot be any plainer or simpler than that, for if you keep your hope in Him (not hope in your mickey mouse self-help programme) you will be as pure as Yashua Messiah.

-Yashua Anointed will overcome what remains of the sinful nature still lurking within your dead physical body, not you.
-All you have to do is make sure you have that DESIRE not to sin which, in turn, proves that Yashua Anointed (The Lord Jesus Christ) is in you and you will then have examined yourself to prove that you are in The Faith.
+Yashua Messiah will overcome what remains of the sinful nature still lurking within your dead physical body of sin, not you.
+All you have to do is make sure you have that DESIRE not to sin which, in turn, proves that Yashua Messiah (The Lord Jesus Christ) is in you and you will then have examined yourself to prove that you are in The Faith.